ko1nksm/shdotenv/docs/specification.md

 ### The newline code is LF only

-The POSIX shells treats CR as a character.
+POSIX shells treats CR as a character.

 ```sh
 # when the newline code is CR LF